Shawabty of King Karkamani

 Not On View

-This is a fragment of the upper body of a shawabty belonging to King Karkamani.
+This is a shawabty belonging to King Karkamani.
 The figure wears the king’s nemes headdress with uraeus and has a long beard.
-The object is broken above the text.
+There are eight horizontal lines of incised text encircling the body.
+The text is framed and there is a narrow blank area up the center of the back.
 The arms are not crossed, the hands are positioned right above left.
-In each hand the figure holds a hoe.
+In each hand t he figure holds a hoe.
 In addition the left hand holds a cord to a seed bag which is slung over the left shoulder.
 The seed bag is small.
-The uraeus and left hand are missing the right hand is chipped.
+The uraeus, tip of beard, nose and left hand are chipped off.
+A large chip is missing from the front right corner of foot.
+The surface has an overall dark discoloration.

 The ancient Nubians included shawabtys in their tombs only in the Napatan Period, about 750–270 B.C.
 These funerary figurines are based on Egyptian shawabtys, but differ from them in many features of their iconography.
 For instance, the known Nubian examples are only from royal tombs.
 Also, they have unique texts, implements, poses and are known to have the largest number of shawabtys included in one tomb.
 Their function, it is assumed, was the same as that of the Egyptian shawabty, namely to magically animate in the Afterlife in order to act as a proxy for the deceased when called upon to tend to field labor or other tasks.
 This expressed purpose was sometimes written on the shawabty itself in the form of a “Shawabty Spell,” of which versions of various lengths are known.
 Shorter shawabty inscriptions could also just identify the deceased by name and, when applicable, title(s).
 However, many shawabtys carry no text at all.
 The ideal number of such figurines to include in a tomb or burial seems to have varied during different time periods.

-From Nubia (Sudan), Nuri , Pyramid 7 (tomb of Karkamani).
-Most were found in Room C on the floor, but some were found on the stairs and in Rooms A and B. 1919: excavated by the Harvard University–Boston Museum of Fine Arts Expedition; assigned to the MFA in the division of finds by the government of the Sudan.
+From Nubia (Sudan), Nuri, found in Pyramid 8 (tomb of Aspelta) but originally from Pyramid 7 (tomb of Karkamani).
+1917: excavated by the Harvard University–Boston Museum of Fine Arts Expedition; assigned to the MFA in the division of finds by the government of the Sudan.

 Harvard University—Boston Museum of Fine Arts Expedition